arvind6599/arvind6599/README.md

 ---

 ### 👨‍💻 About Me
-- 🔭 Currently working on: AI-powered legal automation
+- Currently working on: AI-powered legal automation
-- 🌱 Learning: Training and employing models to make decisions.
+- Learning: Training and employing models to make decisions.
-- 💡 Passionate about: Math, ML, AI Workflows and Quantitative Finance
+- Passionate about: Probabilistic methods and budiling with AI
-- ⚡ Fun fact: I enjoy solving probability based puzzles!
+- Fun fact: I enjoy solving probability based puzzles and participating in Hackathons [Portfolio](https://devpost.com/arvind-menon/)!

+---
+### Other things I wish to make
+- Generative Art
+- Youtube videos
+-

 ---